zkinsk/liri-node-app/README.md

-# liri-node-app
+# liri-node-app - University of Richmond BootCamp Project

-Siri like app that runs in the cosole instead of by voice.
+**Siri like app that runs in the cosole instead of by voice.**

 It can provied info on:
 - Songs via Spotify api